rock-hopper/shuriken/README.md

 Shuriken Beat Slicer
 ====================

 Shuriken is an open source beat slicer which harnesses the power of aubio's onset detection algorithms and Rubber Band's time stretching capabilities.
-A simple Qt4 interface makes it easy to slice up drum loops, assign individual drum hits to MIDI keys, and change the tempo of loops in real-time.
+A simple Qt interface makes it easy to slice up drum loops, assign individual drum hits to MIDI keys, and change the tempo of loops in real-time.
 The JUCE library takes care of handling audio and MIDI behind the scenes.

 Main features: